InnoDB full-text indexes are described under

-have an inverted index design.
-Inverted indexes store a list of
+index design.
+Inverted indexes store a list of words, and for

-words, and for each word, a list of documents that the word
+each word, a list of documents that the word appears in.
+To

 mysql> CREATE TABLE opening_lines ( id INT UNSIGNED AUTO_INCREMENT NOT NULL PRIMARY KEY, opening_line TEXT(500), author VARCHAR(200), title VARCHAR(200), FULLTEXT idx (opening_line) ) ENGINE=InnoDB; mysql> SELECT table_id, name, space from INFORMATION_SCHEMA.INNODB_TABLES WHERE name LIKE 'test/%'; +----------+----------------------------------------------------+-------+ | table_id | name | space | +----------+----------------------------------------------------+-------+ | 333 | test/fts_0000000000000147_00000000000001c9_index_1 | 289 | | 334 | test/fts_0000000000000147_00000000000001c9_index_2 | 290 | | 335 | test/fts_0000000000000147_00000000000001c9_index_3 | 291 | | 336 | test/fts_0000000000000147_00000000000001c9_index_4 | 292 | | 337 | test/fts_0000000000000147_00000000000001c9_index_5 | 293 | | 338 | test/fts_0000000000000147_00000000000001c9_index_6 | 294 | | 330 | test/fts_0000000000000147_being_deleted | 286 | | 331 | test/fts_0000000000000147_being_deleted_cache | 287 | | 332 | test/fts_0000000000000147_config | 288 | | 328 | test/fts_0000000000000147_deleted | 284 | | 329 | test/fts_0000000000000147_deleted_cache | 285 | | 327 | test/opening_lines | 283 | +----------+----------------------------------------------------+-------+

-The first six tables represent the inverted index and are
+The first six index tables comprise the inverted index and are

 referred to as auxiliary index tables.
 When incoming documents